TexasTorque/Ray-2019/README.md

 ### Basics
 Texas Torque software has historically been written in Java, and this year is no exception.
 Because Java is taught in the AP Computer Science course, it is the most familiar language to us.

 Throughout each match, Ray operates based on several defined states that are controlled by the driver.
 The main states are AUTO, TELEOP, and VISION.
+During the sandstorm, the initial state is AUTO, but the driver may manually override this to enter the TELEOP state and drive with the help of a camera feed.
+During the teleop period, the driver may freely toggle between TELEOP and VISION.

 Ray's software also receives feedback from many sources:
 * Encoders are used on all motors whose positions are important